Some posts contain compensated links. Please read this disclaimer for more info.

 10 am – 3 pm

-Lay out while the sun is hot at Porto Montenegro Yacht Club.
-The club has a nautical feel and exclusive infinity pool that is open to the public during the summer.
+Layout while the sun is hot at Porto Montenegro Yacht Club.
+The club has a nautical feel and an exclusive infinity pool that is open to the public during the summer.
 The admission price is reasonable and includes your towel and poolside chaise lounge.
-The pool is immaculately clean and offers amazing ocean (and yacht!) views.
+The pool is immaculately clean and offers impressive ocean (and yacht!) views.

 3 pm – 5 pm